ark-network/arkdev.info/docs/intro.md

 We welcome contributions from the community.
 If you'd like to contribute to the reference implementation, please see the [Ark GitHub repository](https://github.com/ark-network/ark) repository.

-### 🤓 Protocol Specifications

-Follow the [BOATS GitHub repository](https://github.com/ark-network/boats) for updates.

 ### ➰ Stay in the Loop

 - Join our community on [Telegram](https://t.me/ark_network_community).
 - Ask questions or get help on [Stack Overflow](https://bitcoin.stackexchange.com/questions/tagged/ark).
-- To propose protocol improvements, [open an issue on GitHub](https://github.com/ark-network/boats/issues/new).

 ### ⚖️ License